Open NowNon-Profit

 What activities are funded?

-Delivery of essential primary health care including general practice and clinical services, population health programs, support for essential clinical services, antenatal care and child, maternal and family health services, chronic disease prevention, detection and management, investment in priority health areas, and continuous quality improvement activities.
+Delivery of essential primary health care including general practice and clinical services, population health programs, support for essential clinical services, antenatal care and child, maternal and family health services, chronic disease prevention, detection and management, and continuous quality improvement activities.

 6